Microplastic Detection Using Darkfield Color-Spectral Imaging (DCSI)

 How ColSpec™ with Critical Angle Darkfield Illumination (CADFLI) works

 Microplastics: are typically plastic particles less than 5-mm in size.
-However, microplastic particles in the 1-micron to 1-mm range are of growing environmental interest.
-ColSpec detects particles in this size range, then classifies them, determines size ranges and the area they occupy – irrespective of particle shape.
+However, microplastic particles in the 1-micron to 1-mm range are of increasing environmental interest but very challenging to detect.

-ColSpec overview: ColSpec is a portable optical instrument that non-destructively detects microplastic candidates from ~2-micron with minimal sample preparation.
+ColSpec overview: ColSpec is a portable optical instrument that non-destructively detects microplastic candidates (1-2-micron or greater) with minimal sample preparation.

 - Designed for both the laboratory and the field, ColSpec reduces the number of samples that require time-consuming, expensive, analytical polymer identification.

 - The secret is in the illumination: : ColSpec works with very high-intensity (40,000 lumen) illumination striking objects at angles greater than 75-degrees.

 In this configuration, microplastics scatter light to reveal themselves as bright, high contrast, structurally detailed objects on a black or dark background.
 In contrast, weakly scattering non-plastic materials contribute to an overall dark background.

 We refer to this reflection illumination technique as “Critical Angle Darkfield Illumination” (CADFLI.)

 Color Spectral Imaging: Whereas, Hyperspectral Imaging uses all wavelengths in a given wavelength range, color-spectral imaging uses all colors defined in HSV color-space.
 Therefore, when coupled with CADFLI darkfield illumination, color-spectral Imaging becomes Darkfield Color Spectral Imaging (DCSI).